Jamie Dornan ‘Easier’ With Dakota Johnson, Amelia Warner Supports ‘Fifty Shades’

 “It was easier to do the sex scenes with someone you know well,” he admitted.
 “There were glimpses of awkwardness in the first, but that was completely eradicated by the second.
 We both got to learn that each of us go for the joke when things get a little too intense, or bashful, it’s our natural reaction.”

 Comparatively, the second movie was a good news to the studios as it earned significantly more.
-According to Forbes, the second installment of Fifty Shades earned managed to keep a stronger earning rate from first to second weekend, which was not the case for Fifty SHades of Grey.
+According to Forbes, the second installment of Fifty Shades managed to keep a stronger earning rate from first to second weekend, which was not the case for Fifty Shades of Grey.

 However, in terms of reviews, Fifty Shades Darker did much poorly than the first one.
-It received 9% on Rotten Tomatoes, which is sadder when knowing that Fifty Shades of Grey received 25%.
-The critics were not kind to the actors or director, by whom they were heavily disappointed the first time.
+It received 9 percent on Rotten Tomatoes, which is sadder when knowing that Fifty Shades of Grey received 25 percent.
+The critics were not kind to the actors or director, with whom they were heavily disappointed the first time.

 Major media outlets sided with the fact that it was a cheesy movie that had no redeeming qualities.